Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 .padding()
 ```

-If you build and run the container app now, you will see a button, and if you click it, it will post a notification and you should be able to see the `logger.debug(...)` line logged in **Xcode**.
+If you build and run the container app now, you will see a button, and if you click it, it will post a notification and you should be able to see the `logger.debug(...)` line logged in Xcode.
 You can see the beginning of a design, where we add new notifications in `NotificationName` and call them, due to interactions, with `postNotification(named:)` using the cases of the `NotificationName` enum.

 Now we will set up receiving notifications in the extension.